ruzzigiulio/Blog_Statistics/Homework_3.md

 7_R

-In probability theory and statistics, the *marginal* distribution of a subset of a collection of random variables is the distribution of the variables contained in the subset.
+> In probability theory and statistics, the *marginal* distribution of a subset of a collection of random variables is the probability distribution of the variables contained in the subset.

-Given random variables X,Y that are defined on a probability space, the *joint*  distribution for X,Y is a distribution that gives the probability that each of X,Y falls in any particular range or discrete set of values specified for that variable.
+> Given random variables X,Y that are defined on a probability space, the *joint* probability distribution for X,Y is a probability distribution that gives the probability that each of X,Y falls in any particular range or discrete set of values specified for that variable.

+So, Joint distributions allow us to reason about the relationship between multiple events.

 Example: